 Enjoy your plate of everything-tastes-the-same knowing you got to pile as much as you gluttonously wanted while enjoying the hospital style decor and all the ambience of a People’s Liberation Army mess hall.

 A Piggy-boy’s paradise for only $25.
-You can ponder the question why all the guys wearing shorts when it’s snowing outside are as fat as you while you eat.
+You can ponder the question why all the guys wearing shorts when it’s snowing outside are as fat as you are while you eat.

-Enjoy a small bastardized attempt of a pizza for only $35 while trying not to choke on chunks of green pepper the size of a house, gag on the Dollar Store sauce and gooey Korporate America cheese and phony baloney used to skirt import duties.
+Enjoy a small bastardized attempt of a pizza for only $35 while trying not to choke on chunks of green pepper the size of a house, gag on the Dollar Store sauce and gooey Korporate America cheese and phony baloney sausage used to skirt import duties.
 Just add one shake of pepper and it’s salami, two for pepperoni, three for capicolli.
 Every selection comes with pineapple, green pepper and onions, $2 extra to leave any of them off.
 Thankfully anchovies or shrimp are verboten as they might make the pie vaguely palatable.

 Just accept it for what it is, even if you’d popped the earbud out of the server’s ear they would’ve got your order completely wrong anyway.
 Next time try a $4 frozen Dr Oinkers from the supermarket and use the difference to score a case of brew.